khushijhanwar/delivery-ops-analytics/README.md

 warehouse (SQLite standing in for a warehouse) -> data quality checks -> a self-serve Streamlit dashboard.

-Built to mirror the core workflow of an Analytics Engineer: turn raw, messy operational data into trusted, canonical datasets that support decision-making, with data integrity checks and dashboarding on top.
+Turn raw, messy operational data into trusted, canonical datasets that support decision-making, with data integrity checks and dashboarding on top.

 ## Architecture